yggdrasilradio/templeofrom/README.md

 RGB on a Coco3 is now supported.

+If you have a Boomerang E2 board, the LED will light briefly when you fire your laser.

 Added two more types of monsters:

 * Ghosts (slow but invisible till you aggro them)